cmu-psych-fms/wildfire/README.md

 As of 8 September 2023 this remains just the beginnings of this new implementation, and it’s certainly no where near being ready to play or demonstrate.
 But we’ll get there eventually, and when we do this README will become a bit more useful.

+### Compatibility

+This *should* be playable in any major browser released since 2018, but will likely fail in earlier browser versions.